nanos-world/docs/scripting/classes/Weapon.rst

     )

-Using our Default Weapons Package `<https://github.com/nanos-world/nanos-world-weapons>`_ and spawning and attaching a Red Dot:
+Using our Default Weapons Package `<https://github.com/nanos-world/nanos-world-weapons>`_ (already built-in included) for spawning and attaching a Red Dot:

 .. tabs::
  .. code-tab:: lua Lua

-    -- Includes this Package in your Package Package:RequirePackage("nanos-world-weapons")
+    -- Includes this Package in your Package Package:RequirePackage("NanosWorldWeapons")

     -- Spawning the AK47
     local my_ak47 = NanosWorldWeapons.AK47(Vector(1035, 154, 300), Rotator())